Fellow-Consulting-AG/docapp-docs/docs/en/example/second-approval.md

 ---
-title: WF² Second Approval with Docbits (DOC²)
+title: WF² Second Approval with DocBits (DOC²)
 description: Extended documents-approval as important for any business.
 We show you how you can easily create a Worfklow to assign an approval
 date: 2022-09-15
 tags:
   - Approval
-  - Docbits (DOC²)
+  - DocBits (DOC²)
 ---

-# WF² Second Approval with Docbits (DOC²)
+# WF² Second Approval with DocBits (DOC²)

 In some process you need a second approval for incoming documents.
-Here is how you can configure this in Docbits (DOC²).
+Here is how you can configure this in DocBits (DOC²).

 In our example one user or group member approves an invoice, assigns it to a second user or group for review and approval to ensure the approval is granted correctly.